aradwyr/aradwyr.github.io/_posts/2024-04-11-notes-on-rds-upgrades-terraform.md

 title: "Notes on: RDS Upgrades in Terraform"
 ---

 This post presents a simple, straightforward pathway to regularly upgrading key infrastructure via terraform.
-The focus of this guide will be on upgrading AWS RDS Postgresql instances but very similar approaches would also work for other cloud platforms and database engines.
+The focus of this guide will be on upgrading AWS RDS PostgreSQL instances but very similar approaches would also work for other cloud platforms and database engines.
 The main benefits of using terraform are transparency across engineering teams as well as terraform prevents accidents from premature upgrades, i.e. when the pre-requisite steps have not been yet addressed.
 Goes without saying, the following steps should be done during off hours for production instances to avoid any and all disruption, making use of the resource's set maintenance window to ensure there's no active connections during this change.

 ## Pre-requisites
 1. Apply pending OS updates on the instance(s) (if any)